Mexican animation

 The Mexican animation industry is a part of Mexico's domestic film industry.
 It utilizes primarily the flash, CG, and traditional animation formats, typically produced on a small budget.
+These studios included Ánima Estudios, Animex Producciones, Huevocartoon, among others.
 It began in 1915 with the first animated film of the country, Mi Sueño, and continues decades later.

 History

 Early years

 The first documented Mexican animation is Mi Sueño.
 The film was made in 1915 and the author remains unknown.
 First known Mexican animator is Miguel Angel Acosta, who made more than two-hundred animated films of about thirty seconds each.
 Other early pioneer of Mexican animation was the painter Juan Arthenack.
 Salvador Pruneda, Bismarck Mier, and Salvador Patiño, founded an animation studio in Mexico City after taking inspiration from Fleischers and Disney during the 1920s.
 Pruneda adapted the comic strip Don Catarino y su apreciable familia, which was screened in 1934 despite remaining unfinished.
 Pruneda tried to make an animated sequence for the film Revista Musical, but the project failed due to financial problems.

 In 1934, the otolaryngologist Alfonso Vergara Andrade founded AVA Studios in Mexico City with Antonio Chavira and Francisco Gómez.
 After three years, the studio produced eight shorts.
 The first short was Paco Perico en première (Paco Perico’s Premiere, 1935), a gag film according to the American model.
 In 1936, Los cinco cabritos (The Five Little Goats, 1936), directed by Bismarck Mier, was released.
 This film was a Mexican version of Disney’s Three Little Pigs (1933), and was the first Mexican colour animated film, using a bichromic Cinecolor or bicolor.
 The next film was Noche Mexicana (Mexican Night, 1937).
 In 1939, AVA went out of business.

 In 1942 and 1943, Walt Disney and his wife visited Mexico.
 The Mexican Ernesto ´Ernie´ Terrazas and Edmundo Santos crossed the border with him.
 After the visit, Disney produced The Three Caballeros, which world premiere was screened at Cine Alameda in Mexico City in 1944.
 However for unexplained reasons, the Mexican animators didn't receive screen credit.
 The main Mexican character Pancho Pistolas was invented by Terrazas.

 The Mexican advertising agent Santiago Reachi Fayad (aka Santiago Reachi) hired four Californian animators and founded Caricolor studio, a project that was interrupted by the Second World War.
 The studio only completed the short-film Me Voy de Cacería (I Go Hunting), an homage to Tequila.
 In 1947, Caricaturas Animadas de México was founded, a study that most prominent work was an animated fly in the first Mexican film that combined live-action and animation, El diablo no es tan diablo (The Devil Is Not So Devil, 1949).